 - Why it’s so important to engage users offline and bring them into your chatbot

-- The best alternatives to Messenger scan codes and how to use them
+- Alternatives to QR codes and how to use them

 - Where you can generate Messenger subscribers in the offline world and how to do so